arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 This query must specify a source archive path, but can also restrict the import to specific timeseries (using metric names, labels, etc) and to a specific time window using the time specification component of the query language.

-As a convenience, if the argument to load is a valid file path as determined by access (2), then a short-hand form can be used:
+As a convenience, if the argument to load is a valid file path as determined by `access(2) <https://man7.org/linux/man-pages/man2/access.2.html>`_, then a short-hand form can be used:

 .. sourcecode:: none

  $ pmseries --load $PCP_LOG_DIR/pmlogger/acme.0

-OPTIONS
+Options
 =========

 The available command line options, in addition to timeseries metadata and sources options described above, are: